 Our articles of association provide that all resolutions of our shareholders require a simple majority vote, unless otherwise required by applicable law.
-Under the Companies Law, certain actions require the approval of a special majority, including: (i) an extraordinary transaction with a controlling shareholder or in which a controlling shareholder has a personal interest, or any transaction regarding the terms of employment or other engagement of a controlling shareholder or a controlling shareholder's relative, other than certain exceptions as provided by regulatory relief - all as described in "Disclosure of Personal Interests of an Office Holder and Approval of Certain Transactions" of the Annual Report on Form 10-K, (ii) matters related to the compensation of our Chief Executive Officer, other than special circumstances under which our compensation committee can exempt such transactions from shareholder approval, as described in "Compensation Committee" of the Annual Report on Form 10-K, (iii) the adoption of a compensation policy, as described in "Compensation Committee" of the Annual Report on Form 10-K, (iv) compensation arrangements or grants that are exceptions to the guidelines under our compensation policy, and (v) authorization of our Chief Executive Officer to serve as or be vested with the authorities of the Chairman of our board of directors, or for the Chairman of our board of directors to serve as or be vested with the authorities of our Chief Executive Officer.
+Under the Companies Law, certain actions require the approval of a special majority, including: (i) an extraordinary transaction with a controlling shareholder or in which a controlling shareholder has a personal interest, or any transaction regarding the terms of employment or other engagement of a controlling shareholder or a controlling shareholder's relative, other than certain exceptions as provided by regulatory relief - all as described in "Disclosure of Personal Interests of an Office Holder and Approval of Certain Transactions" of the Annual Report on Form 10-K, (ii) matters related to the compensation of our Chief Executive Officer, other than special circumstances under which our compensation committee can exempt such transactions from shareholder approval, as described in "Compensation Committee" of the Annual Report on Form 10-K, (iv) compensation arrangements or grants that are exceptions to the guidelines under our compensation policy, and (v) authorization of our Chief Executive Officer to serve as or be vested with the authorities of the Chairman of our board of directors, or for the Chairman of our board of directors to serve as or be vested with the authorities of our Chief Executive Officer.